 We flew from JFK at 8am and arrived in Orlando at 10am.
-With flying from America we didn’t have to go through customs again, so we managed to get through the airport rather quickly.
+As we were flying from America we didn’t have to go through customs again, so we made it through the airport fairly quickly.
 It didn’t take long for us to arrive at our hotel, which was the Disney Bay Lake Tower.

-As we arrived early our room wasn’t ready yet, so we handed our cases in and went to look around.
-We ended up going to the Disney Contemporary Resort to get some dinner.
+We got to the hotel before we could check in, so we handed our cases over and went to look around We ended up going to the Disney Contemporary Resort to get some dinner.
 (Or lunch, depending on what you call it) Whilst trying to find somewhere to eat, we stumbled upon a few shops, so had a quick look along the way.
 We ended up eating in The Wave, which was delicious.

 We didn’t have too much time to spare, so we listed where we wanted to go, and made sure we went there.
 I managed to get a Sprinkles Cupcake from the ATM machine, which is something I’ve always wanted to do.
 I didn’t get a picture of the actual cake, but I got birthday cake flavour.

 After getting the cupcake, was Sephora… and well… I’ll just leave you with the haul.
 We then headed to the Disney store where we were about an hour.
 That might be an exaggeration, but only slightly.
 It felt like we were in there for ages, as it’s so big!
 I got a new pair of ears, a pen, loads of food and a cook book.
 Which I don’t think makes for the most exciting haul.

 The discussion then came back to food.
 We didn’t know how to balance having tea with seeing the Magic Kingdom fireworks.
 In the end we decided to have some bits we could share.
 We carried on walking until we ended up at Splitsville.
 We sat outside, and shared: pizza, chicken and chips.